Release notes

 For visitors:

-The search results are displayed in a more compact format
+The search results are displayed more compactly.

 The visitor now sees more search results at a glance.